-While the camera is configured so the monitor screen and lens are facing in the same direction, you can use a special selfportrait timer (Selfie Timer) to shoot a self-portrait while composing the image on the screen.
+While the camera is configured so the monitor screen and lens are facing in the same direction, you can use a special self-portrait timer (Selfie Timer) to shoot a self-portrait while composing the image on the screen.

 - When using the selfie timer to shoot a self-portrait, select one of the following recording modes.

 - Auto

 - Premium Auto Pro

 - Make-up

-- Make-up BKT

 - Selfie Art

-- 1. Rotate the monitor screen panel so the screen is facing in the same direction as the lens (page 14).
+- Rotate the monitor screen panel so the screen is facing in the same direction as the lens (page 14).

-- 2. Select one of the above as the recording mode.